-- All students are evaluated in the CCMR component if there are at least 10 annual graduates. - Small numbers analysis, as described below, applies to all students if the number of annual graduates is fewer than 10. - A three-year CCMR rate is calculated for all students.
-The calculation is based on three-years of the campus's CCMR data.
-For example, 20264, 20253, and 20242 are used for the 20264 accountability cycle. - The all students group is evaluated if the three-year sum has at least 10 annual graduates.
-The following is an example of small numbers analysis for the 20264 accountability cycle:
+- All students are evaluated in the CCMR component if there are at least 10 annual graduates. - Small numbers analysis, as described below, applies to all students if the number of annual graduates is fewer than 10. - A three-year average CCMR rate is calculated for all students.
+The calculation is based on an aggregated three-year uniform average using the campus's 2023, 2022, and 2021, CCMR data.
+For example, 2024, 2023, and 2022 are averaged for the 2024 accountability cycle. - o The all students group is evaluated if the three-year sum has at least 10 annual graduates.

+An example of small numbers analysis follows for from the 2024 accountability cycle: